Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 It's Steph.

-Monarch of your mum.
+Steph, monarch of your mum.

-Fucking got ya.
+Fucking got you.

 It's hard to know exactly what that means.

-No, but mums know.
+No, but mums no.

 Yeah.

-So Steph's just the monarch of...
+So, Steph's just the monarch of...

 Just of Steph's mum or of all mums?